Mountain Lyon Cafe in Silverthorne will migrate a few blocks this fall

 Lyon and his wife, Kayelee, have been running the restaurant ever since.
 Now, they're preparing to celebrate the Mountain Lyon Café's 25th anniversary, marking a quarter century in business in Silverthorne.

 Keeping up with maintenance on the building constructed in 1973 can be a chore, Lyon explained.
-Also, the new digs will be about 25 percent larger, giving the café's dinners more seating and even an inside waiting area.
+Also, the new digs will be about 25 percent larger, giving the café's diners more seating and an inside waiting area.

-Right now, the café gets so crowded, especially on weekends, that customers often have to stand in the isles or outside while they wait for tables to open up.
-Also, the new location will have about twice the patio space.
+Right now, the café gets so crowded, especially on weekends, that customers often have to stand in the aisles or outside while they wait for tables to open up.
+Additionally, the new location will have about twice the patio space.

 "It's a little bigger space," Lyon said.
 "It's not too much bigger, but it's going to help out."